dgerabagi/data-curation-environment/prompt.md

 # Artifact A11: DCE - Regression Case Studies
 # Date Created: C16
 # Author: AI Model & Curator
-# Updated on: C184 (Finalize FTV Flashing RCA - Decouple Decoration Refresh)

-- **Key/Value for A0:**
-- **Description:** Documents recurring bugs, their root causes, and codified solutions to prevent future regressions during development.
-- **Tags:** bugs, regression, troubleshooting, development, best practices
+# Updated on: C188 (Add case study for runtime syntax errors)

 ## 1. Purpose

-This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
+This document serves as a living record of persistent or complex bugs that have recurred during development.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

+**This artifact is the primary log for new and recent case studies.** Older, resolved issues are archived in `A11.1 DCE - New Regression Case Studies.md` to keep this document concise and focused on currently relevant issues.

 ## 2. Case Studies

+---

+### Case Study 025: Runtime vs. Build-time Syntax Errors

+-   **Artifacts Affected:** `src/client/utils/response-parser.ts`
+-   **Cycles Observed:** C188
+-   **Symptom:** The Parallel Co-Pilot Panel appears as a completely blank white screen.
+No errors are visible in the extension host logs, but the webview fails to render any content.
+-   **Root Cause Analysis (RCA):** The webview's JavaScript bundle contained a subtle but fatal syntax error that was not caught by the TypeScript/Babel build process.
+The code attempted to use an invalid form of optional chaining and nullish coalescing (`match?. ?? ''`) when trying to access properties of a regex match object.
+While the build completed successfully, the browser's JavaScript engine encountered this invalid syntax upon loading the script and immediately threw an `Uncaught SyntaxError`, halting all further execution and preventing React from rendering.
+The lack of build-time errors made this difficult to diagnose without inspecting the webview's own developer console.
+-   **Codified Solution & Best Practice:**
+    1.  **Correct Syntax:** The only way to access an element from an array-like object (such as a regex match) using optional chaining is with bracket notation: `match?.[1]`.
+The invalid `match?.` syntax must be corrected.
+    2.  **Best Practice:** When debugging a "blank screen" webview with no backend errors, the first step is always to open the Webview Developer Tools (`Developer: Open Webview Developer Tools` from the Command Palette).
+This provides access to the client-side console, which will immediately reveal any runtime JavaScript errors that are preventing the application from loading.

+---

+### Case Study 024: PCPP Context/Title Data Loss on Tab Switch

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`
+-   **Cycles Observed:** C185
+-   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost when the user switches to a different cycle or another VS Code tab and then returns.
+The data is not persisted to `dce_history.json`.
+-   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by a race condition between the application's debounced save mechanism and its state loading logic.
+The application waits for a pause in user input before saving changes to disk (debouncing) to improve performance.
+However, when the user performs an action that causes the view to reload its state (like switching cycles), the state is reloaded from the `dce_history.json` file *before* the debounced save has had a chance to execute.
+This overwrites the user's recent, unsaved changes with the older, stale data from the file.
+-   **Codified Solution & Best Practice:**
+    1.  **Trigger Save Before Navigation:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
+    2.  **Implementation:** The `saveCurrentCycleState` function should be callable directly.
+The `handleCycleChange` function must be modified to call `saveCurrentCycleState()` before it sends the `RequestCycleData` IPC message.
+This ensures the latest changes are always persisted before a potentially overwriting state load occurs, eliminating the race condition.

 ---